thetruthisquran/thetruthisquran.github.io/stories.md

 layout: page
 title: Stories
 permalink: /stories/
+description: Stories of the various messengers of the Quran.
+Coming Soon.
 ---

 The Quran has many beautiful stories for all of mankind to read.
 A few of them are below: